Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add new `Clarifications` unified perk description effect type, which can be used to give additional context or clarify freqently asked questions about a perk interaction
+- Add `actor::isHuman()` check
+- Add `ammo::HD_onReload(_reloadedItem)` event which triggers whenever that ammo item is used to reload something
 - Add `actor::HD_onStartFleeing` event, that is fired, whenever the morale state of that actor is changed from a different state to fleeing
 - Add `HD_ConditionMultMin` and `HD_ConditionMultMax` for `named_weapon` to control the range in which the condition rolls
 - Add `CostMultPerRegularLevel = 1.1` and `CostMultPerVeteranLevel = 1.03` for `character_background`